 What artistic techniques did Edward Moran use in this painting?

-How does "Riding out a Gale" reflect the themes of maritime art?
+How does "Riding out a Gale" reflect the Romantic movement in art?

-What influences can be seen in Moran's style in this painting?
+What influences can be seen in Moran's style in this artwork?

-What is the significance of the color palette used in "Riding out a Gale"?
+What role does color play in "Riding out a Gale"?

-In what ways does "Riding out a Gale" reflect the artist's personal experiences?
+In what ways does "Riding out a Gale" reflect the relationship between humans and nature?